-Lastly, the dynamics of reward and inbound visibility (number of observers) indicate success-biased selectivity, where participants who acquired higher rewards were the target of social attention, both in the past and long into the future (Fig. 2i).
-In smooth environments, the positive correlation at offset -2.2s to -1.0s indicates that higher rewards predicted more future observers within a short time period, which was absent in random environments and inverted in the asocial baseline (Fig. S4).
-The strong dip around offset = 0s is due to the visual dynamics of the task, since the splash animation temporarily obscured the avatar when acquiring a reward.
-However, more notably, we observed two clusters with positive correlations in smooth environments (1.0s to 3.0s and 3.7s to 13.6s), which were again absent in random environments and inverted in the asocial baseline (Fig. S4).
-Thus, participants were not only selective in copying individuals who had been successful in the past, they were also able to identify who would be successful in the future (due to the clustered rewards in smooth environments).
+Lastly, the dynamics of reward and inbound visibility (number of observers) indicate success-biased selectivity, where participants who acquired higher rewards were the target of social attention (Fig. 2i).
+In smooth environments, we observed two clusters at negative offsets (-13.6s to -3.7s and -3.0s to -1.0s) with positive correlations, indicating that greater rewards predicted more observers in the future.
+This success-biased selectivity was absent in random environments and inverted in the asocial baseline (Fig. S7).
+The strong dip approaching offset = 0s is due to the visual dynamics of the task, since the splash animation temporarily obscured the avatar when acquiring a reward.
+Additionally, we observe another positive correlation cluster at offsets 1.0s to 2.2s in smooth environments, indicating having more observers predicted greater future rewards.
+This effect was again absent in random environments and inverted in the asocial baseline (Fig. S7).

-In sum, these temporal dynamics reveal how individual performance is the key driver of adaptive mechanisms, driving changes in social distance (Fig. 2g) and social attention-both when (Fig. 2h) and towards whom (Fig. 2i) it is directed.
-We next relate these social attention processes to social influence events characterized by leader-follower dynamics.
+In sum, these temporal dynamics reveal how individual performance is the key driver of adaptive mechanisms, driving changes in social proximity (Fig. 2i) and social attention both when (Fig. 2j) and towards whom (Fig. 2k) it is directed.
+We next relate these social attention processes to social interactions characterized by concrete leader-follower dynamics.

-Social influence and leadership

-Inspired by methods used to study collective decision-making in wild baboons39, we analyzed the frequency of "pull" events that capture leader-follower dynamics (see Methods).
+Social influence and leadership.
+Inspired by methods used to study collective decision-making in wild baboons, we analyzed the frequency of "pull" events that capture leader-follower dynamics (see Methods).
 Each candidate event was selected from min-max-min sequences in the pairwise distance between players (Fig. 3a) and then filtered by a number of criteria including strength (change in distance relative to absolute distance) and disparity (one player moves more than the other).
-After filtering, we detected a total of 537 pull events (see Fig. 3a for an example), where in each event, one player is identified as a leader (moved more during $[t_1, t_2]$) and the other as a follower (moved more during $[t_2, t_3]$).
+After filtering, we detected a total of 537 pull events (see Fig. 3a for an example), where in each event, one player is identified as a leader (moved more during $[t_1,t_2]$ ) and the other as a follower (moved more during $[t_2,t_3]$ ).

 We analyzed both solo and group rounds, with solo rounds providing a benchmark for the sensitivity of these analyses by accounting for the influence of the reward structure (Fig. 3b).
 While random environments saw a reduction in pull events from solo to group rounds (hierarchical Poisson regression: -0.7 [-1.2, -0.1]), smooth environments saw a large increase in pull events from solo to group rounds (1.4 [0.8, 2.0]).
-These results were robust to different filter thresholds (Fig. S5) and suggest participants not only adapted their degree of social attention (Fig. 2f,h) but also their susceptibility to social influence depending on the relevance of social learning: following others when adaptive (smooth), and actively avoiding others when maladaptive (random).
+These results were robust to different filter thresholds (Fig. S8) and suggest participants not only adapted their social attention (Fig. 2g,j) but also their susceptibility to social influence depending on the relevance of social learning: following others when adaptive (smooth), and actively avoiding others when maladaptive (random).